fujaba/fulibMockups/src/test/scenarios/GroupApp/Scenario.md

 ![login](gui03.html.png)

-There is a ui with id items and with description "page Group App".
+There is a UI with id items and with description "page Group App".
 Items has content demo, title and button bar.
 Title has description "SE-BBQ".
 Demo has description  "button < gui03.html | 4 | button > gui05.html || ---".

-There is a ui with id addItems and with parent items and with description "button add gui05.html".
+There is a UI with id addItems and with parent items and with description "button add gui05.html".

 ![items](gui04.html.png)

-There is a ui with id add_item and with description "page Group App".
+There is a UI with id add_item and with description "page Group App".
 Add_item has content demo, title and button bar.
 Demo has description  "button < gui04.html | 5 | button > gui06.html || ---".

-There is a ui with id itemInputs and with parent add_item and with description "input item_name item? || input price 0.00? || input owner owner?".
+There is a UI with id itemInputs and with parent add_item and with description "input item_name item? || input price 0.00? || input owner owner?".

-There is a ui with id itemOK and with parent add_item and with description "button ok gui09.html".
+There is a UI with id itemOK and with parent add_item and with description "button ok gui09.html".

 ![add_item](gui05.html.png)